-That cancelled sound then allows you to remain focused on your work.
-ANC is different from noise cancelling, because noise cancelling refers to the noise that the microphone is removing from the environment designed to give your callers a cleaner, distraction free conversation.
+By canceling the background noise, both the Jabra Evolve2 85 and Bose 700 allow you to remain focused on your work.
+ANC is different from noise-canceling (here are our favorite noise-canceling headsets) because noise-canceling refers to the noise that the microphone is removing from the environment designed to give your callers a cleaner, distraction-free conversation.

 Bose says this feature allows you to dial down the ambient room noise to your desired level.
 When you want to hear what’s going on around you, or when you don’t want to hear any sound at all, you set the headset accordingly.
 Sounds impressive.